minimill/cerberus/README.md

 1. [Install Nginx][install-nginx].

-2. Add the ceberus-specific nginx configurations:

-    1. Edit `ceberus.nginx.conf` to reflect the domain you wish to root your subdomains on, and the folder in which you want to server the static files from.
-The default domain is `<subdomain>.ceberus.minimill.co`, and the default location is `/ceberus/`.
+2. Edit `remote/cerberus.nginx.conf` to reflect the domain you wish to run cerberus on, and the folder from which you want to server the static files.
+The default domain is `work.minimill.co`, and the default location is `/srv/work/public_html/`.

-    2. Enable these Nginx configurations:
+3. Edit the three configuration variables in `remote/post-receive` to your liking:

     ```bash
-        cd /etc/nginx/
+    BASE_URL='work.minimill.co'           # Your domain
+    CERBERUS_DIR='/srv/work/public_html/' # Location to serve static files
+    CERBERUS='~/bin/cerberus-remote'      # Location of the cerberus script
+    ```

+4. On your server, install the necessary files:

+    ```bash
+    # Install the nginx configurations
-        sudo cp ceberus.nginx.conf sites-available
+    sudo cp remote/cerberus.nginx.conf /etc/nginx/sites-available/
-        sudo ln -s /etc/nginx/sites-available/ceberus.nginx.conf sites-enabled
+    sudo ln -s /etc/nginx/sites-available/cerberus.nginx.conf /etc/nginx/sites-enabled
-        cd -
     sudo nginx -t # Should spit out "OK" messages
     sudo service nginx restart

+    # Isntall the post-receive hook and cereberus-remote
+    cp remote/post-receive remote/cerberus-remote /root/bin
+    chmod +x /root/bin/cerberus-remote /root/bin/post-receive
     ```

-3. Set up the post-commit hooks:

-    1. Edit the three configuration variables in `post-receive` to your liking:
+5. On your local machine, put cerberus somewhere in the `PATH`:

     ```bash
-        BASE_URL='.ceberus.minimill.co'  # Your domain
-        CEBERUS_DIR='sites/'             # Location to serve static files
-        CEBERUS='./ceberus'              # Location of the ceberus script
+    cp cerberus/cerberus ~/bin
     ```

-    2. Put a copy of `post-receive` in `path/to/your_repo.git/hooks/`.
-Make sure it's executable

-        ```bash
-        cp post-receive path/to/your_repo.git/hooks
-        chmod +x path/to/your_repo.git/hooks/post-receive
-        ```

 ## Usage

+1. Run `cerberus init` in a git repo to setup the remote repo and add a new git remote.
-4. `git push`!
-You should be able to push to `path/to/your_repo.git` and Ceberus will deploy to a subdomain.
+2. `git push deploy`!
+Just push to the `deploy` remote and Cerberus will deploy your remote.

 [install-nginx]: https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-14-04-lts